-ECO staff met with about a dozen members of the Working Waterfront Coalition (WWC).
+To conduct these interviews as efficiently as possible, ECO staff met with about a dozen members of the Working Waterfront Coalition (WWC), rather than conducting separate interviews with similarly qualified individuals.
 Established in 2005, the WWC is an organization of businesses concerned about the environmental health and economic vitality of the Portland Harbor.
 Members of the WWC who were interviewed for this project, included representatives of the following businesses and organizations: